U.S. sees Middle East help fighting IS, Britain cautious after beheading

 But he did not announce any air strikes, mindful of war-weary public opinion, parliament's rejection last year of air strikes on Syria, and sensitivities surrounding Scotland's independence referendum on Thursday.

-Britain and the United States have ruled out sending ground troops back into Iraq and Kerry did not say which countries had offered.
+Britain and the U.S. have ruled out sending ground troops back into Iraq and Kerry did not say which countries had offered.

 "We're not looking to put troops on the ground," he said.
 "There are some who have offered to do so, but we are not looking for that at this moment anyway."